Water Canyon High School

 Water Canyon High School (WCHS) is a public high school in Hildale, Utah, United States.
 It was established in 2016 and is part of the Washington County School District.

 History

 Water Canyon High School was established in 2016, two years after the Water Canyon School was re-opened to pupils from grades Kindergarten to 12 in 2014.
 The Water Canyon School reverted to an elementary school, which it had been before it closed in 2001 due to comments from FLDS Church leader Warren Jeffs that caused enrollment to decrease by 75 percent.

 Athletics

-Water Canyon High School competes in the 1A division in region 20 with other southern Utah schools in Beaver, Garfield, Kane, Paiute, and Wayne counties.
+Water Canyon High School competes in the 1A division in region 20 with other southern Utah schools in Beaver, Garfield, Kane, Piute, and Wayne counties.
 Water Canyon will remain in 1A Region 20 for the 2019-2021 classification period.
 While not in UHSAA competition with each other, Water Canyon High School maintains a rivalry with El Capitan High School.